| |

 adrenaline in the arena away with me.

-work has evolved from straightforwardly representational to
+work has evolved to

 something with a more contemporary edge – I’m having fun playing